Library Science and Information Services - Master of Science

 The Master of Science in Library Science and Information Services degree satisfies the requirements for certification as a library media specialist in the State of Missouri.
 This program is nationally recognized by the American Association of School Librarians (a division of the American Library Association) and accredited through the National Council for the Accreditation of Teacher Education.

-To be accepted into the program, the candidate must have a minimum GPA of 2.75, three letters of reference, and a personal interview.
+To be accepted into the program, the candidate must have a minimum GPA of 2.75 and a personal interview.

 Student Learning Outcomes

 The graduate with a Master of Science Degree in Library Science and Information Services will use the knowledge and skills obtained in the program to

 - Apply strategies to ensure access to resources and information in a variety of formats to all members of the learning community.

 - Encourage reading and lifelong learning by stimulating interests and fostering competencies in the effective use of ideas and information.

 - Promote efficient and ethical information-seeking behavior as part of the school library media program and its services.